ceph/ceph/doc/radosgw/federated-config.rst

 - **Zone**: A zone is a *logical* grouping of one or more Ceph Object Gateway instance(s).
 A region has a master zone that processes client requests.

+.. important:: Only write objects to the master zone in a region.
+You may read objects from secondary zones.
+Currently, the Gateway does not prevent you from writing to a secondary zone, but DON'T DO IT.

 Background
 ==========